manishborikar92/Pico/docs/Hardware.md

-Here is the third document, which is the technical "blueprint" for your prototype.
-It details the exact "shopping list" of components (BoM) with Indian pricing and the all-important wiring diagram that shows how they connect.

-You can copy and paste everything below into your local file (e.g., `Hardware.md`).

----

 # Document 3: Hardware Bill of Materials & System Diagram

 This document covers the complete list of physical components required for the prototype and the pin-to-pin wiring diagram.